sgeos/sgeos.github.io/_drafts/phoenix-as-a-service-on-freebsd.markdown

 ### Optional: Adding a Release to the Systemwide Path

 Adding a release to the systemwide path is not necessary, but it can be convenient.
-The pass through script can be pointed at the development install instead of the service install if you want to build with exrm **mix release --dev**.

 Create a directory for the convenience pass through script.

 {% highlight sh %}